Clemi05/tic-tac-toe/README.md

 ### Continued development

 Following this project, I will continue working on small JavaScript projects (calculator or 2048 game) to exercise my self and improve my JavaScript and CSS skills.
-I am also gone learn more about React.
+I am also going to learn more about React.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources